slim-33/RentRescue/README.md

 - BC Residential Tenancy Branch: 1-800-665-8779
 - A qualified lawyer or legal aid service
 - Your university's student legal services

-## Built For

-BC University Students - helping you avoid bad leases and understand your rights!